 Get Established With a Midwife or Gynecologist

 This should go without saying, but you’ll want to get established with an OBGYN or midwife as soon as you can!
-Typically speaking, your first prenatal appointment isn’t until 8 or 9 weeks of pregnancy, so you have some flex time in between to do your research.
+Typically speaking, your first prenatal appointment isn’t until 8 or 9 weeks of pregnancy, so you have some flex time in between to look around.
 It’s good to have an idea of who you want to treat you during the next nine months and what you’re looking for in a provider or midwife.

 What to Expect During Your First Trimester of Pregnancy